Response Strategies for Positive Risk

 Most risk management is focused on trying to avoid situations happening that are going to be bad for your project.
 That's why it can be hard to get people to think about the things that might go right, and how, in those cases, you are going to capitalize on the situation and make the most from it.
 Use your Project Board meetings as a starting point for this kind of discussion.

-Whichever one of these positive risk response strategies you choose, your risk response strategy should be noted down in your risk register (along with the other data for your risk register).
-Get a free risk register template.
+Whichever one of these positive risk response strategies you choose, your risk response strategy should be noted down in your risk register.